Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 This guide walks through how you can use the Kuadrant OAS extensions and CLI to generate an `HTTPRoute` for your API and add specific auth and rate limiting requirements to your API.

-## Platform Engineer
+## Platform engineer workflow

-The following steps should be done in each cluster individually unless specifically excluded.
+You must perform the following steps in each cluster individually unless specifically excluded.

-### Environment Variables
+### Environment variables

-For convenience in this guide, we use some env vars throughout this document:
+For convenience, this guide uses the following environment variables:
 ```bash
 export zid=change-this-to-your-zone-id
 export rootDomain=example.com